-Liquidity risk is the risk that the Group and the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
+Liquidity risk is the risk that the Group and the Company will encounter difficulty in meeting their financial obligations due to shortage of funds.
 The Group and the Company actively manage their debt maturity profile, operating cash flows and availability of funding so as to ensure that all repayment and funding needs are met.

-The Group's and the Company's aim of maintaining a balance of sufficient cash and deposits and flexibility in funding by maintaining credit facilities with their bankers.
+The Group and the Company aim to maintain a balance of sufficient cash and deposits and flexibility in funding by maintaining credit facilities with their bankers.